uberspark/uberxmhf/xmhf/doc/configuring-grub.md

 To boot Windows, configure XMHF to load the Windows boot sector instead of recursively loading grub.
-Do this by modifying the
-@modulenounzip@ line to point to the partition where Windows is installed instead of pointing to the MBR.
-For example, if Windows is installed on @/dev/sda3@:
+Do this by modifying the `modulenounzip` line to point to the partition where Windows is installed instead of pointing to the MBR.
+For example, if Windows is installed on `/dev/sda3`:

     title Windows on XMHF
         rootnoverify (hd0,1)                         # should point to /boot